Changes from old style training

 Settle – this skill will teach your dog to be calm and settle in any environment.
 This will be started with associating settling on a mat with good things happening, gradually building the duration and then including a variety of locations.

 Be alone – this skill is often overlooked by owners.
 Sadly, puppies do not arrive pre-programmed to being left alone.
-Including this dog obedience training in your early education can save a lot of challenging & time-consuming behaviour modification later.
+Including this training in your early education can save a lot of challenging & time-consuming behaviour modification later.

 Resilience – exposing puppies under 16 weeks to a wide variety of novel experiences with positive consequences will build resilience.
 We should expect them to react to things that startle them, but by adding positive outcomes, we can reduce recovery time and increase resilience for the future.